Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### Which Scrum Values are adhered by not building Product Backlog items that have low business value?
+### Which Scrum Values are adhered by not building Product Backlog Items that have low business value?
 Pick 3

 - [x] Courage.
 - [x] Respect.